Shop Now Live Ends Sun 24th Aug 9pm BST

 Close view of man wearing a scarf under his eye glasses

 Leaving a gap between any face coverings and your glasses is another way to help stop them fogging up.
 If you have a scarf or hat that covers your mouth and nose, make sure there's a small gap between the top of the fabric and bottom of your glasses so that the warm air doesn't rise behind your lenses and fog them up.
-In especially cold weather, try to avoid breathing on or into your glasses if you're having trouble with them fogging up.
+In especially cold weather, try to avoid breathing on or into your glasses.

 Remember, it's the change of ambient air temperature that causes your lenses to fog, so the same applies in reverse.